-Ever use Facebook or Google to sign into a non-Google or Facebook website?
+Ever use Facebook or Google SSO services to sign into a non-Google or Facebook website?
 It's certainly convenient, and it reduces your data's exposure if any of those third-party sites get compromised in a data breach.
 But it also gives Facebook and Google greater insight into your online activities, which those companies then use to sell ads.

 "Users are mostly lazy, so they use the Google and Facebook log in 'cause it is convenient," Carolina Milanesi of Creative Strategies told Tom's Guide back when Apple first announced this feature.
 "Giving them an option to log in and keep their data private will appeal [to] users."

-How to use Sign In with Apple
+How to use Sign in with Apple

-When you visit a site or download an app that supports Sign In with Apple, such as the travel deal-finding Kayak or the recipe app Kitchen Stories, you'll see a big button that simply says Sign In with Apple.
+When you visit a site or download an app that supports Sign in with Apple, such as the travel deal-finding Kayak or the recipe app Kitchen Stories, you'll see a big button that simply says Sign In with Apple.

 Then, select a login option.
 Since you're probably looking to protect your privacy, I suggest you tap "Hide My Email."